Bash Index : F - The 'F' Bash commands : description, flags and examples

 Identify processes (PID) using specific files or sockets

-Without root privileges, fuser won't display anything if the corresponding PID is not yours.
+Without privileges, fuser won't display anything if the corresponding PID is not yours.

 Flags